Child maintenance payment methods and plans

 - direct from a paying parent’s benefits

 Paying parents who use the Collect and Pay service must pay a collection fee of 20 per cent of the child maintenance payment on top of the regular child maintenance.
 Receiving parents will have four per cent deducted from their regular child maintenance payment.

-You can set up a Direct Debit by telephone or by contacting CMS.
+You can set up a Direct Debit over the phone or if you’ve registered to use the secure self-service website you can set up your Direct Debit online.
 The money will automatically be taken from your account and forwarded to the receiving parent.

 Direct from paying parent’s earnings

 If you are employed, you can pay child maintenance direct from your earnings through a ‘deduction from earnings order’.
 The money is taken from your earnings before you receive them.

 If you are a member of HM Armed Forces, you can also pay direct from your earnings through a ‘deduction from earnings request’, which works in a similar way.

 CMS can also ask for deductions from a paying parent’s earnings or pension if they owe some child maintenance, or if they have not made a satisfactory agreement to pay child maintenance.